 A dugout shelter involves digging a trench in the ground.
-The trench should be as long as you are tall and is around 3 feet deep.
-After digging, you can cover the top of the trench with large branches, layering it with foliage, debris or a tarp to conserve heat.
+The trench should be as long as you are tall and around 3 feet deep.
+After digging, you can cover the top of the trench with large branches, layering it with foliage, debris, or a tarp to conserve heat.

 A teepee is a cone-shaped shelter that you can build around a slim tree or a long pole.
 The idea is to make a tripod and lash other poles around it to build a shelter.

-To build this shelter, you have to keep on adding pairs of poles of the same size.
+To build this shelter, you must keep adding pairs of poles of the same size.
 Tie or join them together at the top, making sure that your base is wide and tall enough for your physique.

 Fallen Tree Shelter